Over $300 million in revenue was lost because of eBook piracy. That’s money you could use to grow your business. So how do you protect your eBook?

 Watermarking allows you to prevent thieves from using the old-fashioned “copy-and-paste” technique.
-It also ensures that direct shares and someone claiming the content is more complicated.
+It also ensures that direct shares and someone claiming the content are more complicated.

 You can take this to the next level using PDF stamping, which secures the PDF to prevent editing.
 It permanently stamps the personal details of the author.

-PDF stamping your eBooks is a feature of Downloadable Digital Assets.
+PDF Stamping your eBooks is a feature of the DDA Shopify app.

 You can apply this security technique to all of your digital products.
 With enough work, you can use it to get complete control over what goes comes out of your website.